Cannabis leaders, stakeholders, and entrepreneurs will gather in Las Vegas this week for the next MJ Unpacked on Sept 28-30, 2022.

-TB: Last year, MJ Unpacked was in Vegas, this year New York.
+TB: The previous MJ Unpacked was in NYC.
 Any thoughts on the emerging adult-use market in New York?

 GJ: Our goal is to establish MJ Unpacked as a bicoastal, biannual show with events in New York and Las Vegas every year.
 Keep in mind that we had to book our venues during the pandemic when the Hilton in NY was shut down and events were banned in Las Vegas.
 When I finally went to the Mandalay Bay to do a site walk-through, the convention team couldn’t open the rooms because the batteries on the room locks were dead.